 Jennifer B. Maisel

 An emerging thought leader on the intersection of artificial intelligence and the law, Jen makes use of her technical background in information science and operations research in her practice focusing on intellectual property and privacy law issues involving cutting edge technology.
 Her practice encompasses all aspects of intellectual property law including litigation, patent prosecution, transactions, opinions, and counselling.
 She is also a Certified Information Privacy Professional in the United States (CIPP/US) and counsels clients on privacy and data security matters.
-She has been selected to the Washington, DC Super Lawyers "Rising Star" list (2018-2020) and is included in the inaugural edition of Best Lawyers: Ones to Watch (2021), which recognizes extraordinary lawyers who have been in private practice for less than 10 years.
+She is selected to the Washington, DC Super Lawyers "Rising Star" list (2018-2020) and is included in the inaugural edition of Best Lawyers: Ones to Watch (2021), which recognizes extraordinary lawyers who have been in private practice for less than 10 years.

 Jen serves a diverse range of clients, ranging from solo inventors and start-ups to Fortune 100 companies, in matters concerning artificial intelligence/machine learning, telecommunications systems, Internet of Things (IoT), “big data” technologies, mobile and website applications, and other digital technology.
 She represents clients in both federal courts and before the United States Patent and Trademark Office's Patent Trial and Appeal Board.
 She has significant experience with assisting clients from pre-litigation stages all the way through trial and appeal, as well as experience with the interplay between litigation and post-issuance proceedings.
 She provides counselling as to the scope, validity, and enforceability of rights of existing patents, and has drafted and prosecuted hundreds of patent applications before the USPTO for domestic and foreign-based clients.

 Jen advises clients on data security policies and procedures for protecting trade secrets, along with sensitive and personal information in compliance with state and federal laws.
 She counsels clients on contractual, technological, and enforcement strategies to protect valuable datasets and business information, while addressing issues such as web scraping or data breaches.